 Physician Assistants (PAs) practice medicine on healthcare teams with physicians and other providers.
 They practice under a supervising physician.
 A PA earns a master’s degree through a Physician Assistant program.

-The University of Houston does not currently offer a Physician Assistant program.
+The University of Houston does not offer a Physician Assistant degree program.

-There is no single "best" major for pre-PA students nor are there any majors that will make you stand out.
+Pre-PA is not a major nor formal program at the University of Houston.
+There are no preferential majors regarded by PA programs.
 Instead, you should consider the pre-requisite courses required for admission by PA programs as well as the types of classes or majors that you would be most interested in pursuing.
-As long as you show proficiency in the sciences and a general pattern of challenging yourself, your major is largely unimportant to admission committees.

 The basic course requirements for PA school are as follows: